nf-core/coproid/paper/paper.md

 It combines the analysis of the putative host (ancient) DNA with a machine learning prediction of the faeces source, based on microbiome taxonomic composition:

-A. First, coproID performs parallel mapping of all reads agains two (or more) target genomes (genome1, genome2, ..., genomeX) and computes a host-DNA species ratio (NormalisedProportion) using sam2lca.
+1. First, coproID performs parallel mapping of all reads agains two (or more) target genomes (genome1, genome2, ..., genomeX) using bowtie2 [Langmead:2018], and computes a host-DNA species ratio (NormalisedProportion) using sam2lca [Borry:2022].
-B. Next, coproID performs metagenomic taxonomic profiling, and compares the obtained profiles to modern reference samples of the target species metagenomes.
-Using machine learning, coproID then estimates the host source from the metagenomic taxonomic composition (SourcepredictProportion).
+1. Next, coproID performs metagenomic taxonomic profiling with kraken2 [Wood:2019], and compares the obtained profiles to user supplied modern reference samples of the target species metagenomes.
+Using machine learning, sourcepredict [Borry:2019] then estimates the host source from the metagenomic taxonomic composition (SourcepredictProportion).
-C. Finally, coproID combines the A and B proportions to predict the likely host of the metagenomic sample.
+1. Finally, coproID combines the A and B proportions to predict the likely host of the metagenomic sample.

 ## Workflow